 Dubai is many things to many people.
-To most it’s a jewel in the desert, a metropolis with foundations built on innovation.
-For children, Dubai is the equivalent of Las Vegas, as Lisa and Jac discovered on their family holidays
+To most it’s a jewel in the desert, a metropolis with foundations built on innovation, but for kids it's pure paradise, as Lisa and Jac discovered on their family holidays

 Jac, one of our Personal Travel Consultants holidayed in Dubai with her mum and son Rocco, 2, in March

 Thanks to my job, I’ve been fortunate enough to travel the world and go on some truly amazing adventures.
 I had been to Dubai 4 years ago with my mum and nephew and loved it, but taking my son to Dubai was one of the most special experiences, because we got to make those memories together.

 We stayed at the Westin Dubai Mina Seyahi Beach Resort & Marina because of its location and facilities.
 One of the things I remember the most is how comfy the cot was.
 It had the same Westin heavenly mattress as our beds which was a nice surprise.
 The bath was separate from the shower, which, as any parent would know, makes it much easier with a baby and they even left a cute pack in his cot with toiletries like baby soaps and shampoos.

 The first night we ate at the hotel, a member of staff asked if we needed a high chair to which we said yes.
 We didn’t have to ask again after that, which really set the tone for what the hotel was about.
 Every night we would get a booth table and the concierge would ask Rocco if he wanted his milk, always at the perfect temperature.